 “People at every level, judges on down, pointed the finger and said, ‘If you hadn’t prostituted your talents for this guy, he would have gone to jail,’ ” he told Town & Country.

 Bailey used to keep in touch with Simpson, who would call to chat about life and, later, from jail, about how to get out.
-And then suddenly, after Simpson was convicted in the Nevada case, the calls stopped.
+And then suddenly, after Simpson was convicted in the Las Vegas hotel room heist, the calls stopped.